Cairi-S/Welcome-Foolish-Mortals/README.md

 Reported bugs/glitches included:

 Mobile phones: audio - a lag is sometimes apparent, I believe this is more prominent on Apple devices.
-Noone reported that this negatively affected their gameplay experience.
+No one reported that this negatively affected their gameplay experience.
 Initial searches suggest that using a library such as Howler.js may help.

 Highscore modal: 'x' button not closing the modal.
 Functionality removed due to clear 'Play again' link.